lisamurphy788/Mario-Memory-game/README.md

 #### Images

 For the cards i used all the main characters of Mario.
-These can be seen through out the game.
+These can be seen throughout the game.

 #### Colors